Theillusionofthegift/Glacier/README.md

     Our App using Auth0 API, Google Maps API, Geocoding API.

 ## Reference tool:
-    Our App use React and Axios Javascript libraries, and we also use Express and Bootstrap framework.
+    Our App use React and Axios Javascript libraries.
+We also use Express and Bootstrap framework, and MongoDB to store the data.
 ## Tests
 First, go to the service folder run ``` npm start ```.
 Then, go to the client folder run ``` npm start ```.